 After the Nazi Holocaust, pressure grew for the international recognition of a Jewish state, and in 1948 Israel declared its independence following a UN vote to partition Palestine.

 At a glance

 - Politics: Security concerns over the conflict with the Palestinians are a constant factor in a political environment marked by volatile coalition governments

 - Economy: Israel has a diverse and sophisticated economy

-- Foreign relations: Israel faces hostility from much of the Arab world.
+- Foreign relations: Israel faces hostility from much of the Arab region.
 The US provides crucial diplomatic and military support.
-Some borders are in dispute.
+Some borders remain in dispute.